easilycoder/EasyBridge/README.md

 #### ✔️Inject Bridge with retry mechanism

-Now when EasyBridge try to inject a comunication bridge into the page,it will retry at most five times to make sure that the bridge is injected successfully .It works as below:
+When EasyBridge try to inject a comunication bridge into the page, it will retry at most five times to make sure that the bridge is injected successfully.
+It works as below:

-1. `EasyBridgeWebView` will register a handler name "injectFinished" default
+1. `EasyBridgeWebView` will register a handler name "injectFinished" default.
-2. when the bridge injected finish,it will invoke the handler in step one, and set the injected status to be true
+2. When the bridge injected finish, it will invoke the handler in step one, and set the injected status to be true.
-3. When injecting a bridge ,it will start a task `InjectBridgeTask`,it will try to inject the bridge every 300ms at most 5 times,if the injected status  is false
+3. When injecting a bridge, it will start a task `InjectBridgeTask`, it will try to inject the bridge every 300ms at most than 5 times, if the injected status is false.

-**because of the single thread mechanism in JavaScrpt,we will make sure that the bridge will not be injected twice in the same page**
+**because of the single thread mechanism in JavaScrpt, we will make sure that the bridge will not be injected twice in the same page**

 #### ✔️ Register Handler with APT

-Now you can register Handlers using the APT tech.Follow the steps:
+Now you can register Handlers using the APT tech.
+Follow the steps:

-1. add the jitpack dependencies as below ;
+1. Add the jitpack dependencies as below ;
-2. add the annotation `@EasyBridgeHandler` to your handler;
+2. Add the annotation `@EasyBridgeHandler` to your handler;
 3. A class Named `EBHandlerManager` will be generated after buiding the project;
-4. call the static method `EBHandlerManager#register(webview)` when you init the webview for the activity/fragment.
+4. Call the static method `EBHandlerManager#register(webview)` when you init the webview for the activity/fragment.

 #### ✔️ Using Java IN JavaScript

-EasyBridge allow you to invoke Java function both in **Synchronize** and **Asynchronous** ways.(But it's pity that the Asynchronous way is only opened for you nowadays)
+EasyBridge allow you to invoke Java function both in **Synchronize** and **Asynchronous** ways.
+(But it's pity that currently the Asynchronous way is only opened for you)

 Follow the steps:

 1. Register the document event `WebViewJavascriptBridgeReady` in your JavaScript logic;
-2. Using the `easyBridge#callHandler(handlerName, args, callback)`in your JavaScript when you received the event that the bridge had been injected.The object named `easyBridge`can be renamed as you like.
+2. Using the `easyBridge#callHandler(handlerName, args, callback)`in your JavaScript when you received the event that the bridge had been injected.
+The object named `easyBridge`can be renamed as you like.

 #### ✔️ Using JavaScript IN Java

-You can call all the JavaScirpt function that had been registed to the `easyBridge`.Steps as follow:
+You can call all the JavaScirpt function that had been registed to the `easyBridge`.
+Steps as follows:

 1. Register the document event `WebViewJavascriptBridgeReady` in your JavaScript logic;
 2. Using the `easyBridge#registerHandler(handlerName, handler)`to registed all the functions that you want to be invoked in Java;